 As our capital allocation shifts, our annualized yields and cost of financing shift.
-As previously discussed, our investment decisions are not driven solely by annualized yields, but rather a multitude of macroeconomic drivers, including market environments and their respective impacts (e.g., uncertainty of prepayment speeds, extension risk and credit events).
+As previously discussed, our investment decisions are not driven solely by annualized yields, but rather a multitude of macroeconomic drivers, including market environments and their respective impacts (e.g., uncertainty of prepayment speeds, extension risk and credit events)

-For the three months ended March 31, 2017, our net yield realized on the portfolio was higher than recent periods.
-Yields on Agency and non-Agency RMBS, MSR and net economic interests in consolidated securitization trust were generally higher than recent quarters due to purchases of Agency pools at slightly higher yields, continued improvement in legacy non-Agency fundamentals, credit performance and prepayments, lower MSR amortization driven by decreased prepayments and sales of higher-rated retained interests from on-balance sheet securitizations in 2016, respectively.
-Yields on commercial real estate assets have been relatively consistent.
-Our cost of financing has increased as a result of increases in borrowing rates offered by counterparties, the addition of revolving credit facilities for financing of mortgage servicing rights and the issuance of convertible senior notes during the three months ended March 31, 2017.
-The following table provides the average annualized yield on our assets, including Agency and non-Agency RMBS, commercial real estate assets, MSR, residential mortgage loans held-for-investment, net of collateralized borrowings, in securitization trusts, and residential mortgage loans held-for-sale for the three months ended March 31, 2017, and the four immediately preceding quarters:
+For the three months ended June 30, 2017, our net yield realized on the portfolio was lower than recent periods.
+Yields on non-Agency RMBS were generally lower than recent quarters due to purchases at slightly lower yields; however, the main driver is an increase in our cost of financing as a result of increases in borrowing rates offered by counterparties, growth in and increased financing of the commercial real estate portfolio, the addition of revolving credit facilities for financing of mortgage servicing rights and the issuance of convertible senior notes during the six months ended June 30, 2017.
+The following table provides the average annualized yield on our assets, including Agency and non-Agency RMBS, commercial real estate assets, MSR, residential mortgage loans held-for-investment, net of collateralized borrowings, in securitization trusts, and residential mortgage loans held-for-sale for the three months ended June 30, 2017, and the four immediately preceding quarters:

-Three Months Ended March 31, 2017 December 31, 2016 September 30, 2016 June 30, 2016 March 31, 2016 Average annualized portfolio yield (1) 3.99% 3.54% 3.50% 3.77% 4.58% Cost of financing (2) 1.52% 1.17% 1.08% 1.18% 1.21% Net portfolio yield 2.47% 2.37% 2.42% 2.59% 3.37%
+Three Months Ended June 30, 2017 March 31, 2017 December 31, 2016 September 30, 2016 June 30, 2016 Average annualized portfolio yield (1) 3.96% 3.99% 3.54% 3.50% 3.77% Cost of financing (2) 1.60% 1.52% 1.17% 1.08% 1.18% Net portfolio yield 2.36% 2.47% 2.37% 2.42% 2.59%